TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

      rbenv install --list-all
    ```

-1. Now you can install the version of ruby you like by running
+1. Now you can install the version of Ruby you like by running:

    ```bash
      rbenv install x.y.z
    ```

-   where in `x.y.z` - `x` is major version, `y` is minor version and `z` is patch version, this is called [semantic versioning](https://semver.org/#summary)
+   where in `x.y.z` - `x` is the major version, `y` is the minor version and `z` is the patch version.
+This is called [semantic versioning](https://semver.org/#summary)

-   for e.g -
+   For example:

    ```bash
      rbenv install 3.4.6